kubestellar/kubestellar/USER-GUIDE.md

 kcp-edge stop
 ```

-To uninstall kpc, kcp-edge and delete all the generated files (e.g., edge syncer manifests and logs files) run the following command:
+To uninstall kcp, kcp-edge and delete all the generated files (e.g., edge syncer manifests and logs files) run the following command:

 ```shell
 kcp-edge cleanup